Up until recently, at least in England, Triodos has gone somewhat unnoticed by the public.

 I don’t know why but for some reason, everyone seems to want to look after your money!

-Jokes aside, Triodos has ignored the threat posed by its older counterparts like Barclays to do its own thing and I like that.
+Jokes aside, Triodos has ignored the threat posed by its older counterparts like Barclays to do its own thing which is certainly admirable.

 And perhaps best of all, Triodos Bank has done so to great effect!

 Last year they came 1st in the Best British Bank awards for #best investment provider’ and ‘ best ethical financial provider’.